KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/sarvam_khalvidam_brahma_all_this_is_the_absolute.md

 **Here.
 Now.
 This.**

 ## “All This” Means Exactly That

 Sarvam means *everything*.
-Khalu intensifies — *truly, without exception*.
+Khalu intensifies the statement — *truly, without exception*.
 Idam means *this* — what is immediately present.
-Brahma is the Absolute, reality without second.
+Brahma is the Absolute reality, without second.

 Together they say: